tfeuerbach/tfeuerbach/README.md

 # Hey! <img src="https://raw.githubusercontent.com/tfeuerbach/tfeuerbach/master/wave.gif" width="30px" height="30px" />

 My name is Thomas Feuerbach and I'm a data scientist/engineer.
 At work, I develop and maintain data pipelines along with the processes/tools for any manipulation and transformations done along the way.
 On top of that I work with a variety of Python libraries to develop tools for training CV models in the context of UAS/USVs.
 The systems these get trained on AGX100 servers or beefed up SuperMicros that are installed and configured by me at the data centers nearby.
 I spend about 1/4 of my time working with hardware installs and the other 3/4 configuring, administrating, networking, and developing on them.
-For fun I like to learn new technologies, experiement with small projects, play some video games, and ski.
-I work mainly in Ubuntu and RHEL with Python but also dabble w/ some web development.
+For fun I like to learn new technologies, experiement with small projects, play a lot of video games, and ski.
+I work mainly in Ubuntu and RHEL and my primary language is Python but also dabble w/ some web development.
 I'm currently learning Elixir and C++ for fun w/ Unreal Engine and developing SaaS tools.

 <p align="center"><img src="https://raw.githubusercontent.com/martinraison/ascii-tv/c0514a33288e525ea9d6ed9daca6305836872089/demo.svg"></p>